gpaschalidis/cgrasp/README.md

 ## Test Grasp
 To try CGrasp and visualize the generated grasps together with the input grasp directions:

-- First download our pre-trained model from [here]() and place it in the folder "pretrained".
-The folder "pretained" should have the follwing structure:
+- First download our pre-trained model from [here](https://docs.google.com/forms/d/1tpUAQms4sAHOj87bsKhPAsCffCj74Y0cD-ywi7pxB_E/edit) and place it in the folder "pretrained".
+The folder "pretrained" should have the follwing structure:
 ```bash
      cgrasp
         └── cgrasp